Snook, Texas: Education

 Snook is served by the Snook Independent School District and home to the Snook Secondary School Bluejays.

 Attractions and events

 Snook is the home of Chilifest, an annual charity event held since 1991 that attracts some of the biggest names in country music for a two-day chili cook-off and concert.
 This event attracts more than 50,000 people each year.
-According to the event's web site, Chilifest has donated more than $3,500,000 to area organizations such as Burleson County Go-Texan, the Boys & Girls Club of Brazos Valley and the Snook Volunteer Fire Department.
+According to the event's web site, Chilifest has donated more than $3,500,000 to area organizations such as Burleson County Go-Texan, the Boys and Girls Club of Brazos Valley, and the Snook Volunteer Fire Department.